tkmru/lazyCSRF/README.md

 # LazyCSRF

-- Support JSON parameter（TODO）
-- Supoort PUT/DELETE（TODO）
-- Support GraphQL Request（TODO）
+- Support JSON parameter（like GraphQL Request）
+- Support PUT/DELETE（only work with CORS enabled with an unrestrictive policy.）

 ## Installation
 In Burp, go to the Extender tool, and the Extensions tab, and add a new extension.
 Select the extension type `Java`, and specify the location of your JAR file.